-This research study has collected data from various sources such as Chainalysis, TheBlock, CoinMarketCap, and TheHackerNews.
-The figure (figure 1) illustrates the numbers of various kinds of attacks on different blockchain implementations in each year.
-The most common types of attacks are 51% attack, phishing attack, malware attack, distributed denial-of-service (DDoS) attack and social engineering attack.
+This research study has collected data from various sources such as Chainalysis, TheBlock, posthumanism.co.uk

+CoinMarketCap, and TheHackerNews.
+The figure 1 illustrates the numbers of various kinds of attacks on different blockchain implementations in each year.
+The most common types of attacks are 51% attack, malware attack, phishing attack, distributed denial-of-service attack," and social engineering attack.
 There have been various other types of attacks but these have been most common.
 The crypto market has lost millions of dollars each year since 2013.
-The figure (see figure 2) demonstrates the net loss in each year in different crypto attacks.
-The following table (see table 1) represents the amount lost in each year and how little of that loss was recovered.
+The figure 2 demonstrates the net loss in each year in different crypto attacks.
+The following table 1 represents the amount lost in each year and how little of that loss was recovered.
 The data has been collected from various sources as mentioned above and merely represents an approximate amount.
-Table 1: Number of Attacks and Amount of money lost in Crypto attacks.